 Davidson is committed to its responsibility as a liberal arts college and seeks to enroll students from a variety of racial, economic, social, religious, and geographic backgrounds.
 Davidson seeks to enroll students who will contribute to the life of the college and who have the promise to make good use of their education after graduation.
 To enroll such students, every application is reviewed with care.
 Admission to Davidson is highly selective.
 Decisions are based on many factors, with evaluation in three general areas: (1) academic achievement as indicated by secondary school curriculum, grades, and standardized test scores if applicant elects to submit for consideration; (2) personal characteristics as evidenced in personal statements and letters of recommendation; and (3) outstanding interests, achievements, and activities, as demonstrated by participation in and contribution to school, community, or religious organizations.

 Applicants must complete secondary school graduation requirements before enrolling at Davidson.
 Excluding consideration for exceptional circumstances, at least 16 high school units are required, although the student accepted at Davidson usually has taken 20 units.
-These units should include the following: 4 units of English, 3 units of mathematics, 2 units of the same foreign language, 2 units of science, and 2 units of history/social studies.
-It is strongly recommended that high school students continue for the third and fourth years in science and in the same foreign language, continue mathematics through calculus, and take additional courses in history.
+These units should include the following: 4 units of English, 3 units of mathematics, 2 units of the same second language* (including American Sign Language), 2 units of science, and 2 units of history/social studies.
+It is strongly recommended that high school students continue for the third and fourth years in science and in the same second language, continue mathematics through calculus, and take additional courses in history.

 Candidates considering Davidson should take at least five academic subjects each year in secondary school, unless the school curriculum is structured around four.
 It is important that a challenging academic program be taken each year, but especially in the junior and senior years.

-All applicants have the option of being considered with or without the SAT of the College Entrance Examination Board or the ACT of the American College Testing Program and to have an official score report sent to Davidson.
-Registration for either test should be completed at least five weeks before the date on which the test is scheduled.
+All applicants have the option of being considered with or without the SAT of the College Entrance Examination Board or the ACT of the American College Testing Program when submitting their application.
+If an applicant elects to be considered with testing, registration for either exam should be completed at least five weeks before the date on which the test is scheduled.
 If an applicant elects not to submit testing they will not be required to submit this information for admission consideration to Davidson.

 Students should notify the Office of Admission and Financial Aid as soon as they become interested in Davidson in order to begin receiving information about the college, admission process and events, and opportunities to engage with admission staff.